bethanystar/E-IP/RFC/0002-semantic-architecture.md

 - Drift detector (baseline version)
 - Append-only audit log

-Implementations omitting any required module **cannot claim E-IP compliance**.
+Any implementation missing one or more elements **cannot claim E-IP compliance**.

 ---

 ## 9. Security Considerations

+### 9.1 Tampering
-- **Tampering:** Alignment envelopes must be cryptographically signed
+Alignment envelopes must be **digitally signed**.

+### 9.2 Privacy
-- **Privacy:** Sensitive fields must support structured redaction metadata
+Sensitive fields must support **redaction metadata**.

+### 9.3 Replay Attacks
-- **Replay Attacks:** Lineage timestamps must be validated
+Lineage timestamps must be validated.

+### 9.4 Spoofing
-- **Spoofing:** Ethical flags cannot be downgraded without governance approval
+Ethical flags cannot be suppressed or downgraded without governance approval.

 ---

 ## 10. Governance Hooks

-The ABL is the enforcement mechanism for the governance framework defined in RFC-0001.
+The ABL is the primary enforcement mechanism for the governance system defined in RFC-0001.

 Governance modules may: